mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 3. I returned to Sydney in 1998 and took on team roles that were being made vacant as more seniors moved into y2k remediation projects.<br>
 4. I spent time on integration projects involving Windows NT 4.0, Lotus Notes To Exchange, etc...<br>
 5. I was an IT systems (AD 2000, Citrix Metaframe) admin for the AMTL/Connex Melbourne JV when they held the commuter train franchise there in the early 2000's.<br>
-6. I have also workied in property construction and building/facilities operations management.<br>
+6. I have also worked in property construction and building/facilities operations management.<br>
 7. I started coding PHP and JS and playing with Linux in 2006 and developed successful business applications in Laravel and vanilla PHP/js.